206 W. 2nd St.

 I came with a party of three in the afternoon hoping for the best at such a late hour, but I would be grateful for any experience with Austin area barbecue.
 The lady apologized that she only had brisket and burnt ends.
 Brisket was actually what I had come to experience, and burnt ends are something I do not think I had eaten anywhere, so this would be a good experience as well.

-Meat was ordered by the pound (in quarter pound increments) and speaking only for myself, I was not totally familiar with doing it this way (although the few times I have been to Rudy’s I have had to order it this way).
+Meat was ordered by the pound (in quarter pound increments) and speaking only for myself, I was not totally familiar with doing it this way (although the few times I have been to Rudy’s this has been the methodology they have used).
 I ended up with too much food and collectively it was the same, although we did make a good dent in it.
-If I had not been deprived of Austin barbecue for so long I probably would have followed a procedure similar to the one I had at Iron Works Barbecue–order a sandwich, get a side and some tea, and that was it.
-If I were a regular at Louie Mueller’s I assuredly would have a similar routine.
+If I had not been deprived of Austin barbecue for so long I probably would have made a more limited selection with some tea, and would have been totally satisfied.
+Between the three people in my party I think we ordered enough to feed a phantom fourth person, nevertheless we made a good try at eating all of it ourselves..

 This photo shows mostly side dishes, but it does give an indication of the amount of food we tried to consume.
 The meat consisted of lean brisket, marbled brisket, and burnt ends.
 I think I am glad we did not come earlier when there were more choices.
 We had wanted to try the beef ribs, although the employees told us that we would have had to come much earlier than it would have been possible to do on this trip (they last roughly one hour past the opening time on weekends and Fridays before Memorial Day which was the time I picked).

-I ended up with Marbled Brisket which was recommended by some of the employees (at that hour there were so few of us in line I think we got more help from the staff than we would have normally).
-It turned out that this was really my least favorite of the meats, and that the brisket I remembered from the past at Iron Works and other places fell more into the lean category.
-To me the extra fat really did not add any more flavor, and I did not see how this meat was special.
+I ended up ordering Marbled Brisket which was recommended by some of the employees (at that hour there were so few of us in line I think we got more help from the staff than we probably would have normally).
+This was a learning process for me because at other restaurants they had just served “brisket” (not lean or marbled).

 The two side dishes I ordered turned out to be my favorites–Cole Slaw and Banana Pudding.
 The pudding was a different style than I had found at other places, and one thing I liked about it was that it was not as sweet.
 With the Cole slaw I think it was just that the dressing was particularly good.